Logan-Rogersville High School: History

+Logan grade school was established long before 1955.
+It was a one room school house south of the 4 corner intersection of FR 164 and FR 219, housing grades 1-8.
+A family member born in 1913 and one born in 1916 attended the school from 1-8th grade.
+They walked to school from the Logan family farm on what is now J highway.
+It was land donated by the Logan family.

 Building and projects

 The history of the Logan-Rogersville School District has been documented by the Citizen's Bank of Rogersville:

 There is no city, village or hamlet named 'Logan'.
 The Logan family donated the land on Farm Road 164, for the Logan Elementary School, built in 1955.
 In 1965, the K-8 Logan School District in southeast Greene County consolidated with the Rogersville School District in Webster County, and the combined entity became known as the Logan-Rogersville School District.

 On January 27, 2005, a ribbon-cutting ceremony was held for the new 180,000 sqfoot LRHS building.
 The new LRHS building was funded from a $14.9 million bond issue that passed on April 2, 2002.

 The Class of 2010 started the "Preserving the Past for Future LR Generations" senior class photo composite project, which consists of swinging photo panels in the high school commons area.
 The system contains over 75 years of composites and photos, the oldest being the Class of 1927.

 LRHS was awarded a grant for a tornado safe room on December 9, 2013.
 The grant was part of the Hazard Mitigation Grant Program (HMGP), which was authorized by the Stafford Disaster Relief and Emergency Assistance Act and provides 75 percent of the activity costs from the federal government with the remaining 25 percent being provided by non-federal sources.

 The following is a summary of LRHS projects that have received grant funding from the Logan-Rogersville Educational Foundation (LREF).